AdamMutimer/postwhite/README.md

 http://www.stevejenkins.com/blog/2015/11/postscreen-whitelisting-smtp-outbound-ip-addresses-large-webmail-providers/

 # Known Issues
-* I'd love to include Yahoo's IPs in the whitelist via the same methods used for all other mails, but their SPF record doesn't support queries to expose their netblocks.
-The included ```scrape_yahoo``` script, which creates a static list of Yahoo!
+* I'd love to include VerizonMedia's (Verizon/AOL/Yahoo) IPs in the whitelist via the same methods used for all other mails, but their SPF record doesn't support queries to expose their netblocks.
+The included ```scrape_verizonmedia``` script, which creates a static list of VerizonMedia!
 IPs by scraping their web page, is an acceptable work-around, but if you have a suggestion for a more elegant solution, please create an issue and let me know, or create a pull request.

 * I have no way of validating IPv6 CIDRs yet.
 For now, the script assumes all SPF-published IPv6 CIDRs are valid and includes them in the whitelist.